 - Silver colored pieces.
 To a lesser degree, also gold.
 When the Toa upgraded into Toa Nuva, they received silver armor and weapons to reflect that they're "more" than mere Toa.
 The Bohrok-Kal came along, sporting silver as their secondary color to showcase their eliteness compared to regular Bohrok.
 After these, silver parts became a standard for absolutely every character, and colored weapons became such a rarity in fact, that when the 2009 first wave sets re-introduced element-specific colorings, there was much happiness... that lasted 'till the second wave, which went back to giving silver weapons to about half its sets.

 Gold went through an easier course.
 While beginning from 2004, many sets had it as their secondary or tertiary color, there were always figures (often special edition ones) that gave it some uniqueness.
 And in 2010, a former gold-wearing character had to be recolored silver just to make that year's "Golden Bionicle" promotion all the more special.
 But this didn't make all the other, non-special golden characters nonexistent.

-- The Chaos emeralds from Sonic the Hedgehog originally inverted the trope before playing it straight.
-Their original purpose was just to unlock the Good ending, but from the second game onwards became Plot Coupons that unlocked the protagonist's Super Mode.
-In the 3D era, they were finding the things near everywhere to the point they would often find half a set in the space of ten minutes.
+- The 7 Chaos emeralds from Sonic the Hedgehog both invert the trope and play it straight.
+In the original game their purpose was just to unlock the Good ending, but from the second game onwards they became Plot Coupons that could be used as an unlimited source of energy and also unlocked the protagonist's Super Mode.
+In Sonic Rush the Sol Emeralds are introduced, a second set found in another dimension.

 - In Pokémon games, each generation is released with new legendary Pokemon, which are meant to be one-of-a-kind and incredibly rare.
 At last count, there are 52 of them, with fourteen of them being released in Gen IV alone.